You want a big chest. How do you do it?

 You should perform these exercises with limited sets, with a frequency that allows weekly strength gains, over and over until you get very strong.
 Your sets should be limited and your frequency adjusted so that you gain strength every week.

-The Elastic Strength Program will enable you to build a big chest, big legs and big arms.
+The Get Strong!
+Program will enable you to build a big chest, big legs and big arms.